-Q: What do I have to do to receive Series C Rights?
+Q: What do I have to do to participate in the distribution?

 A: Nothing.
-Holders of our common stock on the rights distribution record date are not required to pay any cash or deliver any other consideration, or give up any shares of our common stock, to receive the Series C Rights distributable to them in the rights distribution.
+Holders of Liberty common stock on the record date for the Spin-Off are not required to pay any cash or deliver any other consideration, or give up any shares of Liberty common stock, to receive the shares of our common stock distributable to them in the distribution.

-Because it is expected that the ex-dividend date for the rights offering will occur shortly following the effectiveness of the Registration Statement on Form S-1, of which this prospectus forms a part, if you are a holder of shares of LBRDA, LBRDB or LBRDK on the rights distribution record date, you will be entitled to receive the Series C Rights issuable in respect of those shares only if you also hold them on the trading day immediately preceding the ex-dividend date.
-See "The Rights Offering -Trading Prior to the Rights Distribution Record Date."
+If you are a holder of shares of Liberty common stock on the record date, you will be entitled to receive the shares of our common stock issuable in respect of those shares only if you also hold them on the distribution date.
+See "The Spin-Off-Trading Prior to the Record Date."